ssu-humane/HerO/README.md

 - Veracity prediction: We fully fine-tune the LLM to generate justifications and verdicts using the training set of the AVeriTeC dataset.

 ## Code for replication
+We use [vllm](https://github.com/vllm-project/vllm) to infer from LLMs and [axolotl](https://github.com/axolotl-ai-cloud/axolotl) to train LLMs.

 ### Hypothetical fact-checking documents (HyDE-FC) generation
 ```python3